office workers hands pointing at benchmark data

 What is the Benchmarking Process?

-The goal of the benchmarking process is to identify areas for improvement, learn from best practices, and enhance an organization's competitiveness and efficiency.
-We have broken the benchmarking process in to 10 key steps below:
+The goal of benchmarking is to identify areas for improvement, learn from best practices, and enhance an organization's competitiveness and efficiency.
+Here are the 10 key steps to follow:

 Note: In the next section we do a deep dive on benchmarking analysis and look at the tools that you can use to gain the best insights.